CFO vs Controller: Which Financial Leader Does Your Business Really Need?

 Controller vs CFO vs Comptroller (Terminology & Public vs Private)

 At Bennett Financials, we frequently collaborate with in-house controllers, external accounting firms, or internal “head of finance” profiles that function like controllers.
-We supply the CFO layer—the strategic planning, tax optimization, and growth-focused financial analysis that controllers typically aren’t equipped to provide.
+We supply the CFO layer—the strategic planning, tax optimization, tax advisory as a valuable, ongoing component, and growth-focused financial analysis that controllers typically aren’t equipped to provide, while also sharing insights through our strategic finance media resources.

 How Bennett Financials Fits In: Fractional CFO vs In-House Controller